New Year is a great time to set your intention to become more mindful

 Surrender means to loosen your grip and stay more relaxed while experiencing difficulties.
 This helps you move more smoothly through them.

-Notice how your body tenses up when you are struggling to deal with something.
+With more mindfulness you can notice how your body tenses up when you are struggling to deal with something.
 Relax, soften your shoulders and breathe deeply.

 3. Be more self-aware of judgments